arestivo/slides/markdown/php.md

 # PDO

-The PHP Data Objects (PDO) extension defines a lightweight, consistent interface for accessing databases in PHP.
+The PHP Data Objects ([PDO](https://www.php.net/manual/en/book.pdo.php)) extension defines a lightweight, consistent interface for accessing databases in PHP.

 ---

 # Connecting

-To connect to a database we use a PDO object.
+To connect to a database, we use a [PDO](https://www.php.net/manual/en/class.pdo.php) object.

-The connection string is database dependent.
+The connection string is database-dependent.

 ```php
 $dbh = new PDO('mysql:host=localhost;dbname=test', $user, $pass);